 - Limited applicability To develop websites, create games, operating systems, drivers, you should turn to other programming languages.

 - Well implemented multithreading

-To start your career, this programming language is great.
+- Java-Dad To start your career, Java programming language is great.
 It will help you understand object-oriented and functional approaches, thanks to all the features.
-Once you understand it, you can understand any other programming language.
+Once you understand Java, you can understand any other programming language.

 As Java is a high-level language with a long history, it already has a strong community that has worked with all sorts of programming cases.
 Thanks to the java-community and internal library, it is possible to take code that has already been worked on, rather than writing it all over again like in other programming languages.
 The library keeps growing and Oracle keeps investing, new versions and features appear, so it’s safe to say that Java is more alive than ever.